PhysicalBit7/notes/docs/computer-networks/Chapter3.md

 As for Host A, it keeps track of the LastByteSent and the LastByteAcked, which shortened simply come to equal the amount of data sent into the data stream that has been unacknowledged.
 Host A only has to make sure that this number does not grow bigger than the rwnd sent to it by Host B.

-A stalemate can happen if the TCP stream is open, Host B broadcasts that its rwnd = 0, and no Ack's or data needs to be sent from B->A. As the buffer in B begins to clear up, Host A receives no notice that it is good to start sending again.
+A stalemate can happen if the TCP stream is open, Host B broadcasts that its rwnd = 0, and no ACKs or data need to be sent from B->A. As the buffer in B begins to clear up, Host A receives no notice that it is good to start sending again.
 To aid Host A continuously sends 1 byte segments to B when Host B's rwnd is full.
 With Host B actually acknowledging these segments, the buffer will clear up, and communication can continue.
 UDP makes no effort to provide flow control

 ## TCP Connection Management
 This section explains what happens during connection setup within TCP.
 Assume a process on one computer wants to make a connection to a process on another computer